NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Photo by @cafema.illustration

-Welcome to the world of cloth diapers, a place where sustainability and baby skin care go hand in hand.
-Choosing to use cloth diapers for your newborn is not just a simple choice of diaper option, but also a significant step towards an environmentally conscious lifestyle and loving care from day one.
+You might be holding your newborn in your arms right now or the birth is imminent – look forward to this exciting journey!
+The decision to use cloth diapers for your newborn is not just a simple choice of diaper option, but also a significant step towards an eco-conscious lifestyle and loving care from day one.

 Are cloth diapers suitable for newborns?
 Yes, cloth diapers are perfect for newborns.
-They come in various sizes and fits specifically tailored to the needs and delicate skin of newborns, offering high comfort and protection and supporting a sustainable lifestyle from birth.
+They are available in various sizes and fits that are specifically tailored to the needs and sensitive skin of newborns, provide great comfort and protection, and support a sustainable lifestyle from birth.

-In this article, we dive deep into the topic of cloth diapers for babies.
-We explain why more and more families prefer this eco-friendly alternative and how you can start off on the right foot from the beginning.
+In this article, we take a closer look at the topic of cloth diapers for babies.
+We clarify why more and more families prefer this eco-friendly alternative and how you can start off on the right path from the very beginning.

-From the benefits of cloth diapers over conventional disposable diapers to practical tips for everyday life – we cover everything you need to know to give your baby a gentle and healthy start in life.
+From the advantages of cloth diapers over conventional disposable diapers to practical everyday tips – we cover everything you need to know to give your baby a gentle and healthy start in life.

 Why Cloth Diapers are a Good Choice for Newborns

-Deciding which type of diapers to use for newborns is one of the first important decisions that new parents must make.
-Cloth diapers offer a range of advantages over traditional disposable diapers, affecting both the environment and the wallet.
+Deciding which type of diapers to use for newborns is one of the first important decisions new parents must make.
+Cloth diapers offer a number of advantages over conventional disposable diapers that affect both the environment and the wallet.

 • Environmental Aspects: Cloth diapers are an eco-friendly alternative to disposable diapers.
 They significantly reduce waste as they are washable and reusable.
-The production of disposable diapers, on the other hand, consumes a lot of energy and resources and generates large amounts of waste that is difficult to decompose.
+In contrast, the production of disposable diapers consumes a lot of energy and resources and generates large amounts of waste that is difficult to decompose.

-• Long-term Cost Savings: Although the initial investment in cloth diapers may be higher, parents save money in the long run.
-Cloth diapers can be used for years and for multiple children, while the costs for disposable diapers are continuous.
+• Long-Term Cost Savings: Although the initial investment in cloth diapers may be higher, parents save money in the long run.
+Cloth diapers can be used for years and for multiple children, while the costs for disposable diapers continuously accrue.

-• Health Benefits: Cloth diapers do not contain chemicals, which can be found in disposable diapers and may cause skin irritations or allergies.
-The breathable materials of cloth diapers also promote a healthy skin climate.
+• Health Benefits: Cloth diapers contain no chemicals, which are found in disposable diapers and can cause skin irritations or allergies.
+The breathable materials of cloth diapers also promote healthy skin.

-• Earlier Nighttime Potty Training: An advantage is that children in cloth diapers become dry sooner.
-When they relieve themselves, they get a natural wetness feedback, which promotes development.
-This important developmental step is suppressed in disposable diapers as they provide a constant feeling of dryness.
+• Earlier Potty Training: A major advantage is that children using cloth diapers become potty trained earlier.
+When they wet themselves, they receive natural wetness feedback, which promotes development.
+In disposable diapers, this important developmental step is suppressed as they provide the child with a constant feeling of dryness.

-• Additional Laundry: A common concern is the extra effort required for additional laundry.
-However, modern cloth diapers and efficient washing routines minimize the effort, and many parents quickly find a rhythm that fits well into their daily lives.
+• Additional Laundry: A common concern is the extra effort of additional laundry.
+However, modern cloth diapers and efficient washing routines minimize the effort, and many parents quickly find a rhythm that fits well into daily life.

-• Handling: The initial concern that cloth diapers might be more complicated to handle often quickly gives way to the realization that they can be as convenient as disposable diapers, especially with today's user-friendly designs.
+• Handling: The initial worry that cloth diapers might be more complicated to handle often quickly gives way to the realization that they can be as practical as disposable diapers, especially with today's user-friendly designs.

-The decision to use cloth diapers for newborns promotes a sustainable lifestyle and imparts the importance of environmental protection to the youngest.
+The decision to wrap newborns in cloth promotes a sustainable lifestyle and teaches even the youngest the importance of environmental protection.
 It is an investment in the future of our planet and the health of our children.
-So if you are wondering, "Are cloth diapers worth it for newborns?", we can definitely answer this question with "Yes".
+So if you're wondering, "Are cloth diapers worth it for newborns?" we can definitely answer that with "Yes".

-• Lower environmental impact: Cloth diapers significantly reduce the need for raw materials and the amount of waste produced.
+• Lower Environmental Footprint: Cloth diapers significantly reduce the need for raw materials and the amount of waste generated.
 The ability to use diapers for multiple children enhances this effect.

-• Resale and transfer: Cloth diapers often retain some of their value and can be resold or passed on to other families, extending their lifespan and conserving resources.
+• Resale and Passing On: Cloth diapers often retain part of their value and can be resold or passed on to other families, extending their lifespan and conserving resources.

-• Contribution to waste reduction: By using cloth diapers, parents actively contribute to reducing the enormous amount of waste caused by disposable diapers.
-This is a direct way to reduce your ecological footprint and set an eco-conscious example for the next generation.
+• Contribution to Waste Reduction: By using cloth diapers, parents actively contribute to reducing the enormous pile of waste caused by disposable diapers.
+This is a direct way to reduce one's own ecological footprint and set an environmentally conscious example for the next generation.

 Which Cloth Diapers Should You Choose for Your Newborn?

-Choosing to diaper your baby with cloth diapers is a first step towards sustainability.
-But which cloth diaper for newborns you ultimately choose will determine your baby's well-being and your satisfaction with diaper care.
-Different types of cloth diapers offer various benefits, and the right size selection ensures that your baby stays comfortable and dry.
+Choosing to diaper your baby with cloth diapers is an initial step towards sustainability.
+However, which cloth diaper for newborns you ultimately choose affects the well-being of your baby and your satisfaction with diaper care.
+Different types of cloth diapers offer various benefits, and selecting the right size ensures your baby stays comfortable and dry.

-A well-fitting diaper is crucial to prevent leaks and to ensure that your baby feels comfortable.
+A well-fitting diaper is crucial to preventing leaks and ensuring your baby's comfort.
 Diapers that are too tight can cause skin irritations, while diapers that are too loose increase the risk of leaks.
-Many cloth diapers offer adjustable size options that grow with your baby, making them a cost-efficient and convenient choice.
+Many cloth diapers offer adjustable size options that grow with your baby, making them a cost-effective and convenient choice.

 Different Types of Cloth Diapers and Their Suitability for Newborns

-• Prefolds: Simple rectangular cloth layers that are folded and used with a waterproof cover.
-They are inexpensive and versatile but require some practice in handling.
+• Prefolds: Simple rectangular fabric layers that are folded and used with a waterproof diaper cover.
+They are inexpensive and versatile but require some practice in handling and knowledge of various materials.

-• All-in-Ones (AIOs): AIOs at first glance are a thoughtful solution as they come closest to the functionality of a disposable diaper.
-The outer diaper and absorbent insert are permanently sewn together.
-However, they often lack good leak protection as the pre-made system does not allow for flexible adjustments.
-In addition, the higher cost factor requires more diapers due to longer drying times.
+• All-in-Ones (AIOs): AIOs appear to be a thoughtful solution as they mimic the functionality of a disposable diaper.
+The outer cover and absorbent insert are sewn together.
+However, they often lack good leak protection, as the pre-made system does not allow for flexible adjustments.
+Additionally, they have a higher cost factor since longer drying times mean more diapers are needed.

-• Pocket Diapers: They offer similar convenience to AIOs but allow for individual adjustment of absorbency by placing different inserts into a pocket.
-However, preparing the diapers is labor-intensive, and the cover must be washed after every use.
+• Pocket Diapers: They offer similar convenience to AIOs but allow for individual adjustment of absorbency by inserting different liners into a pocket.
+Preparing the diapers is labor-intensive, and the cover must also be washed after each use.

-• Judes: Judes cloth diapers combine the benefits of various diaper systems.
-With an absorbent inner diaper and a waterproof cover, they consist of just two parts that adjust perfectly to the child’s size with Velcro fasteners and flexible cuffs.
+• Judes: Judes cloth diapers combine the advantages of various diaper systems.
+With an absorbent inner diaper and a waterproof cover, they consist of only two parts that adjust perfectly to the child's body size via Velcro and flexible cuffs.
 Wondering when you can start using cloth diapers?
-With Judes from birth!
-With just two sizes, you'll get through the entire diapering period: Size 1 from birth to about 8 kg and Size 2 from about 7 kg to about 15 kg.
-Since the cover can be used multiple times before washing, you can also save money on the number of covers.
-The Judes Cloth Diaper Trial Set makes it easier for you to get started.
-With this set, you can gradually get used to Judes and integrate them into your daily routine.
+With Judes, from birth!
+With just two sizes, you cover the entire diapering period: Size 1 from birth up to approximately 8 kg and Size 2 from approximately 7 kg up to approximately 15 kg.
+Since the cover can be reused multiple times before washing, you can also save money on the number of covers needed.
+The Judes Cloth Diaper Trial Set simplifies your start.
+With this set, you can slowly familiarize yourself with Judes and integrate them into your daily routine.

-Pre-washing cloth diapers before first use is an important step to maximize their absorbency.
+Pre-washing cloth diapers before their first use is an important step to maximize their absorbency.

-New cloth diapers should be washed multiple times before first use to remove natural oils that can affect absorbency.
+New cloth diapers should be washed multiple times before first use to remove natural oils that can impair absorbency.
 Judes should be washed at least once before the first wear.
-They reach their full absorbency after about the 8th wash.
+They achieve their full absorbency from about the 8th wash cycle.

-Tips for an optimal washing routine and which cloth diaper detergent for the newborn and the diaper itself is ideal are summarized below:
+Tips for an optimal washing routine and which cloth diaper detergent is ideal for the newborn and the diaper itself:

-• Main wash: Use an eco-friendly and baby-safe detergent.
-The skin-friendly Judes Family Care all-purpose detergent is entirely tailored to the needs of modern cloth diapers and delicate baby skin.
-Judes can be easily washed at 60°C.
+• Main Wash: Use an eco-friendly and baby-friendly detergent.
+The skin-friendly Judes Family Care Universal Detergent is completely tailored to the needs of modern cloth diapers and delicate baby skin.
+Judes can easily be washed at 60 °C.

 • Drying: Air drying is the gentlest option for cloth diapers and preserves their lifespan.
 However, Judes cloth diapers can also be tumble dried.

-Choose a detergent that is free of fragrances, optical brighteners and enzymes to protect your baby's sensitive skin while also protecting the environment.
+Choose a detergent that is free from fragrances, optical brighteners and enzymes to protect your baby's sensitive skin while also preserving the environment.

-By choosing the right cloth diaper for your newborn and maintaining a careful washing routine, you can ensure that your baby stays dry, comfortable, and happy, while also contributing to environmental protection.
+By choosing the right cloth diaper for your newborn and following a careful washing routine, you can ensure your baby stays dry, comfortable, and happy while you also contribute to environmental protection.

 Photo by @jasminstadlhofer